Section A: UK Care Worker Visa Rules

 You can apply to extend your visa as many times as needed until July 22, 2028, provided you remain eligible.
 After 2028, no further extensions will be possible for these SOC codes, so plan ahead for alternatives like switching to another visa route or applying for Indefinite Leave to Remain (ILR) if you’ve completed 5 years.

-Your extensions must maintain “continuous permission” in the same SOC code (6135 or 6136).
+Your extensions should maintain “continuous permission” in the same SOC code (6135 or 6136).
 This means no gaps in your visa status, and any overstaying is disregarded only under specific Immigration Rules (paragraph 39E) during application processing.

+To qualify for an extension, you should meet the following criteria, which are largely similar to your original application but with transitional adjustments.
 You need a confirmed job offer in the same occupation code from a Home Office-approved sponsor (e.g., NHS, NHS supplier, or adult social care provider).
-If based in England, your sponsor must be registered with the Care Quality Commission (CQC) and actively carrying out regulated activities.
+If based in England, your sponsor should be registered with the Care Quality Commission (CQC) and actively carrying out regulated activities.
 Obtain a new Certificate of Sponsorship (CoS) from your employer, detailing your role, salary, and start date.
-You can switch employers, but the new role must be in the same SOC code, and you must update your visa before starting.
+You can switch employers, but the new role should be in the same SOC code, and you should update your visa before starting.

-You must demonstrate B1 level (or higher) on the Common European Framework of Reference for Languages (CEFR) via an approved test (e.g., IELTS) or an academic qualification taught in English.
+You should demonstrate B1 level (or higher) on the Common European Framework of Reference for Languages (CEFR) via an approved test (e.g., IELTS) or an academic qualification taught in English.
 Exemptions apply if you’re from an English-speaking country or a regulated health professional who passed a body assessment.

 Show at least £1,270 in savings to support yourself (held for 28 consecutive days), unless your sponsor certifies maintenance on the CoS, and provide a criminal record certificate from any country you’ve lived in for 12+ months in the last 10 years, and evidence of your qualifications as an adult social care professional.